Great Places

 You may notice that your view of the Delaware River from the River View Trail is partially blocked by tall, bushy-topped reeds.
 These are called phragmites, and they actually originate in Asia.
 This wetland grass is a good example of an exotic, invasive plant.
 They crowd out native plant life, and they are very difficult to kill.

-Currently there are plans to convert Burton Hall into a new Delaware Military Museum.
-Two other state parks have military installments as well: Fort Delaware State Park and Cape Henlopen State Park.
+Two other state parks also have military installments.
+These include Fort Delaware State Park and Cape Henlopen State Park.

 Photo by Shaun Bailey